 Front-loading backpacks have a zipper that goes all around the front.
 You can unzip, peel off the front piece and your backpack’s belongings are laid out in front of you like the insides of a suitcase, making it so easy to find things.
 They also seem to have greater support for your back and sit more comfortably.
 You can zip a daypack to the front as well, which you are really going to need for those short, yes you guessed it day trips.

 You don’t need to pack too many clothes.
-There are no backpacking fashion shows on the road; nobody cares how you look as we all look the same–comfortable and earthy.
-Choose practical, comfortable, hard-wearing,compact, light cotton clothes.
-Here is a list of essentials
+There are no travel fashion shows on the road; nobody cares how you look as we all look the same – comfortable and earthy.
+Choose practical, comfortable, hard-wearing, compact, light cotton clothes.
+Here are a list of essentials:

 - Long-sleeved shirt and long pants (will be needed to cover up when you visit some cultural and religious sites and to protect against mozzies)